LivePersonInc/knowledge-center-archive/pages/documents/FAQs/reporting-data.md

 ![](/img/reporting-data-faqs-1.png)

-Read more about it in the [understanding the reason a chat ends](contact-center-management-live-chat-operations-understanding-the-reason-a-chat-ends.html).
+Read more about it in [understanding the reason a chat ends](contact-center-management-live-chat-operations-understanding-the-reason-a-chat-ends.html).

 ## How do I change the email address for scheduled reports?